 Gawker has a good story on the latest overblown drug scares including i-dosing, flashblooding, and Jenkem.
 Check it out here: How Bogus Drug Scares Get Started.

 Steven Slate has helped hundreds to change their substance use habits with a rational non-disease non-treatment approach to the problem.
 Read More…

-We are critical of the idea that "addiction" is a disease that robs heavy substance users of the choice to use substances.
-This is mythology.
+I am critical of the idea that "addiction" is a disease that robs heavy substance users of the choice to use substances.
+This is mythology in my opinion.

-However, the symptoms of detoxification that occurs when people choose to stop using drugs and alcohol can be serious; are a REAL medical issue; and sometimes require real medical help for safety.
+However, the withdrawal symptoms of detoxification that occurs when people choose to stop using drugs and alcohol can be serious; they are a REAL medical issue; and sometimes require real medical help for safety.

 Whatever substance you're quitting, if you sense any danger at all, the best thing you can do is to check with your doctor, a local detox clinic, or emergency room when necessary.

 The treatment locator can help you to find detoxification clinics: Click here for SAMHSA Treatment Locator

 Private detoxification is available, and where this is preferred and you have the means, I recommend Gallus Detox Centers for the highest quality of care: Click here for Gallus Detox Centers Info